 It's been over a decade since Gore Verbinski made VHS tapes evil with The Ring, a remake of a small Japanese horror film from 1998 called Ringu.
 Today marks the release of Rings.
 It's a new movie in The Ring series that hopes to rekindle North America's brief obsession with Japanese horror movie remakes.

 Rings is a two-hour highlight reel of scenes from the other Ring movies.
 The new sequel follows a vapid lead (Matilda Lutz) who finds a hidden tape within the original haunted tape.
-During the course of her story, she meets a professor (The Big Bang Theory's Johnny Galecki) at the local university who's using the tape on his students to get "closer to god."
+During the course of her story she meets a professor ( The Big Bang Theory's Johnny Galecki) at the local university who using the tape on his students to get "closer to god."
 Both of these stories amount to nothing.
 Seriously.
-The entire film is little more than a clunky reintroduction to the world of The Ring—two hours of weird dream sequences, an unhinged performance from Vincent D'onofrio as a blind/rapey priest, and a new tape of bankrupt horror imagery like maggots, upside down crosses, and bones.
+The entire film is nothing more than a clunky reintroduction to the world of The Ring—two hours of weird dream sequences, an unhinged performance from Vincent D'onofrio as a blind/rapey priest, and a new tape of bankrupt horror imagery like maggots, upside down crosses, and bones.

 Verbinski's 2002 remake, on the other hand, was a slow, carefully plotted film that made the condition of being haunted a deeply personal experience.
 Thanks to this, it was a critical and commercial success that no one saw coming.
-It made more than $250 million at the domestic box office, and the film industry wanted to cash in by quickly churning out J-horror remakes.
+It made over $250 million at the domestic box office and the film industry wanted to cash in by quickly churning out J-horror remakes.